THE SOVEREIGNTY OF GOD IN THE PLAN OF SALVATION (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 The tares are children of Satan.
 They claim to be of the Lord’s people but are of the congregation of Satan.
 They speak and act as though they are Christians, claiming to be born again.
 They preach the Gospel and sometimes they speak in tongues, prophesy, and work miracles.
 But Christ has never known them—never!

-Behold, I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee.
+“Indeed I will make those of the synagogue of Satan, who say they are Jews and are not, but lie—indeed I will make them come and worship before your feet, and to know that I have loved you.
 (Revelation 3:9)

 At the time of the Lord’s return to earth His angels will remove the devil’s children from among the saints.
 Then the righteous character and deeds of the saints will be witnessed by Heaven and earth.